A Hole In The Floor

 Which nourishes the known:

 That spring from which the floor-lamp

 Drinks now a wilder bloom,

 Inflaming the damask love-seat

 | Best Poems | Short Poems

 Email Poem |

-Analysis and Comments on A Hole In The Floor
+Comments, Analysis, and Meaning on A Hole In The Floor

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem A Hole In The Floor here.